kz5ee/mvp-refresher/README.md

 # mvp-refresher
-Refresher for making C# apps using MVP paradigm
+Refresher for making C# apps using MVP pattern